 - Explain in detail how the foreign language and area studies courses relate to your academic goals and how you envision utilizing these combined skills in future career and employment aspirations using specific examples.

-- If studying abroad to Brazil, Department of Education pre-approval is necessary and you must:
+- If studying abroad, Department of Education pre-approval is necessary and you must:

 - Identify the program you plan to attend, at which institution, the program sponsor, semester dates, courses you will take, and language(s) in which the courses are taught.
 Attach a program brochure or web description and link to the program website